jasongrimes/lamp-backup/README.md

 with a second copy stored offsite at Amazon S3.
 Old backups will be automatically removed.
-The most recent two weeks of nightly backups will be kept by default, along with 1 year of monthly backups (the backup taken on the first day of the month).
+The most recent two weeks of nightly backups will be kept by default, along with twelve months of monthly backups (the backup taken on the first day of the month).

 (1) Install the **lamp-backup** tools by downloading the project files and copying the sbin and etc directories to `/usr/local`.
 The following commands will do this and set some important file permissions.